ethanlee515/animerec/README.md

 - Wai-Kin Tsui
 - Ethan (Yi) Lee

+## How to run

+Two usages.
+* `./animerec.py <username>` (I.e.: `./animerec.py ethan515`)
+Prints the top five recommendations for a user.
+* `./animerec.py <username> <series ID>` (I.e.: `./animerec.py ethan515 23273`)
+Predicts the rating a given user would give to a series.
+The series ID being the number in the URL of the MyAnimeList page for the series.
+This could be used for evaluation purposes.

 ## Abstract

 For our final project, we plan to set up a recommendation system for anime television series based on